-Abu Dhabi is a relatively easy city to navigate, although there are not as many public transport options as you might find in neighboring Dubai.
+Abu Dhabi is a relatively easy city to navigate, although there are not as many public transport options as you might find in neighbouring Dubai.

-We share with you here all your different transport options for getting around in Abu Dhabi.
+We share with you all your various transport options for getting around in Abu Dhabi here.

 Abu Dhabi Public Transport

-You can easily find taxis out the front of hotels and shopping malls; otherwise, it is advisable to download the Abu Dhabi taxi app.
-It can give you real-time information on where the nearest taxi is and plate and driver information while you wait (albeit as long-term users, we’d debate its accuracy!).
+You can easily find taxis out in front of hotels and shopping malls; otherwise, it is advisable to download the Abu Dhabi taxi app.
+It can provide you with real-time information on the nearest taxi, including its plate number and driver details, while you wait (albeit, as long-term users, weโd debate its accuracy!).

 Alternatively, TransAD offers a call centre option on 600 53 53 53.
 They answer calls in English and Arabic.

-Abu Dhabi’s taxis are relatively affordable, and most drivers (but not all!) are fairly knowledgeable about the street system.
-Though often the lack of an exact address – despite best efforts in recent years to name and number all the city’s roads – you are best giving your driver the nearest landmark to head to.
+Abu Dhabiโs taxis are relatively affordable, and most drivers (although not all) are fairly knowledgeable about the cityโs street system.
+Although there is often a lack of an exact address, despite best efforts in recent years to name and number all the cityโs roads, it is best to give your driver the nearest landmark to head to.

 Expect to pay a flagfall of AED 5 and AED 1.82 per kilometre (higher charges at night).
-A minimum fare of AED 15 must be paid regardless, which can make short hops in the city quite expensive but might still beat walking in the peak of summer.
+A minimum fare of AED 15 must be paid, which can make short hops in the city quite expensive, but might still be more cost-effective than walking in the peak of summer.

 Uber & Careem in Abu Dhabi